Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 This transformation is motivated by the magnitude system, \textit{Luptitude} introduced by the Sloan Digital Sky Survey \citep{Lupton+:1999}.
 This is particularly useful for reducing the dynamic range, including negative values to which a simple logarithmic scale cannot be applied.
+In Fig. \ref{fig:image}, we show the examples of the images of DM and $\delta T_b$ for the CDM model and two NCDM models.